 Almost every decision made as an HR professional is fraught with legal landmines that can bring frustration, fear, and lawsuits.
-Join our legal experts from Scalambrino & Arnoff and Hartrick Employment Law as they untangle misconceptions and eliminate confusion.
-Expert attorneys will cover labor and employment law, workplace violence and investigations, Illinois and Federal law changes affecting business, and more.
+Join our legal experts as they untangle misconceptions and eliminate confusion.
+Expert attorneys will cover labor and employment law, workplace violence and investigations, #MeToo, Illinois and Federal law changes affecting business, and more.

 At MRA’s annual Employment Law Update you will walk away with an understanding of the latest employment-related legal developments and how to deal with them effectively.

 |7:30 a.m. – 8:30 a.m.

 ||Registration and Breakfast

 |8:30 a.m. – 9:30 a.m.

 ||Session 1: #MeToo - Navigating the New Era of Workplace Harassment

 ||Session 2: Policies and Practices to Reduce the Risk of EEOC Claims

 ||Session 3: Addressing and Preventing Workplace Violence – What's Your Strategy?